OSDeploy/GitBook/osconfig/mdt-quick-start.md

 # MDT Quick Start

 Running OSConfig is easy to configure in a few steps with MDT.
-I recommend starting with MDT, then moving to Configuration Manager.
+I recommend starting with MDT for testing, then moving to Configuration Manager.

 ---

 ## Edit the Unattend.xml

+Start with a New Computer Task Sequence.
 Locate your Unattend.xml at _%DeploymentShare%\Control\%TaskSequenceID%\Unattend.xml_

 In the Specialize pass, add a RunSynchronousCommand.
 In the example below, I am adding the following.
-Make sure your Order value is unique.
+Make sure your Order value is unique and sequential.
+Since I have 4 previous entries, I will assign this as Order 5.

 ```
 <RunSynchronousCommand wcm:action="add">